SIDN/entrada/README.md

 # ENTRADA

-ENTRADA is an open source big data tool for network data analytics.
+ENTRADA - an open source big data tool for network data analytics.

+Converting PCAP files containing DNS data to Apache Parquet files and sending the results to one of the following endpoints:

 ENTRADA converts PCAP files containing DNS data to Apache Parquet files and sends the results to one of the following endpoints:
 - Hadoop HDFS + Impala